space55/nrcc-site/content/faq.md

 ### How can I enter the datacenter?

-At the moment, members must be escorted in the datacenter by a person authorized by NRCC (and our partners) to enter.
+At the moment, members must be escorted in the datacenter by a person authorized by NRCC (and our datacenter partners) to enter.

 ### How do members pay for their membership or rack units?